 Two of Everything

-- Keep two sets of your makeup or other morning routine items (e.g., shampoo, conditioner, deodorant, toothbrush), so that you have one that remains in your suitcase and another at your home.
-Again, this will allow you to spend less time packing and repacking and more time at home with your family and friends.
+Keep two sets of your makeup or other morning routine items.
+In doing so, you have one set that remains in your suitcase and another at your home.
+Again, this will allow you to spend less time packing and more time at home with your family and friends.

-- Find two to three tasks that you would typically do at night or on weekends at home and find a way to bring them with you (e.g., bills, budget, catching up on personal email, dry-cleaning, etc.) and make it a priority to find 30 minutes per day that you travel to cross these things off your list.
+Find a couple tasks that you’d typically do at home and find a way to bring them with you.
+Make it a priority to find 30 minutes per day that you travel to cross these things off your list.
 Your work travel should not paralyze your personal responsibilities from being accomplished.

 It’s extremely important that you not only mentally commit to these recommendations but that you take action with your behaviors.
 Make the choice to be balanced and sane.
 Commit to quality in both your professional and personal life through these behaviors.